Hyradus/FAS/README.md

 * anaconda + provided environment

 ## How-to
+* Download the data repository from [here](10.5281/zenodo.7472749)
+* Clone this repository
-* Clone this repository get inside the clone folder
+* Copy data folder inside this repository folder and get inside
 * Create the environment using the yml file.
 * Execute jupyter lab
 * Open each notebook and execute